HPAI-BSC/TuRTLe/README.md

 # 🐢Welcome to the **TuRTLe Project**!🐢

-TuRTLe is a framework to systematically assess LLMs across key RTL generation tasks.
+TuRTLe is a framework to assess LLMs across key RTL generation tasks systematically.
 It integrates multiple existing benchmarks and automates the evaluation process, enabling a comprehensive assessment of LLM performance in syntax correctness, functional correctness, synthesis, PPA optimization, and exact line completion.